Lantah/Gravity/docs/software/admin.md

 ##### Meta data snapshots and restoration

-Some deployments of gramr and Horizon will want to retain meta data for the _entire history_ of the network.
-This meta data can be quite large and computationally expensive to regenerate anew by replaying ledgers in gramr from an empty initial database state, as described in the previous section.
+Some deployments of gravity and OrbitR will want to retain meta data for the _entire history_ of the network.
+This meta data can be quite large and computationally expensive to regenerate anew by replaying ledgers in gravity from an empty initial database state, as described in the previous section.

 This can be especially costly if run more than once.
 For instance, when bringing a new node online.
-Or even if running a single node with Horizon, having already ingested the meta data _once_: a subsequent version of Horizon may have a schema change that entails re-ingesting it _again_.
+Or even if running a single node with OrbitR, having already ingested the meta data _once_: a subsequent version of OrbitR may have a schema change that entails re-ingesting it _again_.

-Some operators therefore prefer to shut down their gramr (and/or Horizon) processes and _take filesystem-level snapshots_ or _database-level dumps_ of the contents of gramr's database and bucket directory, and/or Horizon's database, after meta data generation has occurred the first time.
-Such snapshots can then be restored, putting gramr and/or Horizon in a state containing meta data without performing full replay.
+Some operators therefore prefer to shut down their gravity (and/or OrbitR) processes and _take filesystem-level snapshots_ or _database-level dumps_ of the contents of gravity's database and bucket directory, and/or OrbitR's database, after meta data generation has occurred the first time.
+Such snapshots can then be restored, putting gravity and/or OrbitR in a state containing meta data without performing full replay.

-Any reasonably-recent state will do -- if such a snapshot is a little old, gramr will replay ledgers from whenever the snapshot was taken to the current network state anyways -- but this procedure can greatly accelerate restoring validator nodes, or cloning them to create new ones.
+Any reasonably-recent state will do -- if such a snapshot is a little old, gravity will replay ledgers from whenever the snapshot was taken to the current network state anyways -- but this procedure can greatly accelerate restoring validator nodes, or cloning them to create new ones.

 #### Buckets
-Gramr stores a duplicate copy of the ledger in the form of flat XDR files called "buckets."
+Gravity stores a duplicate copy of the ledger in the form of flat XDR files called "buckets."
 These files are placed in a directory specified in the config file as `BUCKET_DIR_PATH`, which defaults to `buckets`.
 The bucket files are used for hashing and transmission of ledger differences to history archives.

 Buckets should be stored on a fast local disk with sufficient space to store several times the size of the current ledger.

- For the most part, the contents of both directories can be ignored as they are managed by gramr.
+ For the most part, the contents of both directories can be ignored as they are managed by gravity.

 ### History archives
-Gramr normally interacts with one or more "history archives," which are configurable facilities for storing and retrieving flat files containing history
+Gravity normally interacts with one or more "history archives," which are configurable facilities for storing and retrieving flat files containing history
 checkpoints: bucket files and history logs.
 History archives are usually off-site commodity storage services such as Amazon S3, Google Cloud Storage,